 Formulating your refinery's best response

-The regulation affects the majority of global waters and is a fundamental shift in fuel production that moves marine bunker fuel from by-product status to an on-purpose, on-specification fuel.
-The IMO's decision presents challenges and opportunities, both for the shipping industry and the oil industry.
+The IMO regulation limiting sulphur in the fuel oil used by ships to 0.5% becomes binding from January 1, 2020.
+It is the most disruptive change to impact the oil industry in the last 30 years.
+It affects the majority of global waters and is a fundamental shift in fuel production that moves marine bunker fuel from by-product status to an on-purpose, on-specification fuel.
+The IMO's decision presents challenges and opportunities for both the shipping industry and the oil industry.
 KBC can guide you in formulating the best response for your refinery.

 Ship owners not likely to invest